cPort Scholarship Program

 Students wrote about their dreams of future careers including NBA Player, Police Officer, Pediatric Oncologist, Hairdresser, and Video Game Designer.
 Students plan to study at colleges and universities both locally and across the country.
 Some students were interested in attending the likes of Duke, Harvard, University of Southern Maine, MECA, Baylor University—and many more!
 We awarded over 100 students with $100 college scholarships celebrating the dreams and aspirations of Maine’s future leaders.

 Since 2008, elementary students have written almost 8,000 essays and awarded over $86,000 in college scholarships.
-We are proud to have a sustaining partnership with these schools and to have impacted the aspirations of so many students in the past twelve years.
+We are proud to have a sustaining partnership with these schools and to have impacted the aspirations of so many students in the past thirteen years.
 We look forward to many more!

 About the Program